zeriontech/defi-sdk/docs/interacting.md

 ## Using AdapterManager contract with supported adapters

 The main contract for interaction is **AdapterRegistry**.
-It allows to check balances and exchange rates for tokens used in the different protocols.
+It allows you to check balances and exchange rates for tokens used in different protocols.

 Please, read the [Notes](#notes) before using this contract.